vanbroup/documents/output/CS.md

 ### 5.3.6 Sanctions for unauthorized actions

-### 5.3.7 Independent Contractor Controls

-The CA SHALL verify that the Delegated Third Party's personnel involved in the issuance of a Certificate meet the training and skills requirements of [Section 5.3.3](#533-training-requirements-and-procedures) and the document retention and event logging requirements of [Section 5.4.1](#541-types-of-events-recorded).

 ### 5.3.7 Independent contractor requirements

 The CA SHALL verify that the Delegated Third Party's personnel involved in the issuance of a Certificate meet the training and skills requirements of [Section 5.3.3](#533-training-requirements-and-procedures) and the document retention and event logging requirements of [Section 5.4.1](#541-types-of-events-recorded).